Dear readers of ADxS.org, please forgive the disruption.

 8.3.3.
 CES1

-Carboxylesterase 1 (CES1) is the most abundant enzyme in the liver (about 1 % of liver proteins).
+Carboxylesterase 1 (CES1) is the most common enzyme in the liver (approx. 1 % of liver proteins).
 CES1 causes 80 to 95 % of hydrolysis in the liver.
 It is also found to a lesser extent in the lungs and brain.

 In addition to its important role in the degradation of xenobiotic compounds, CES1 appears to be involved in endogenous metabolic functions, e.g. in relation to:1